vasilii-kovalev/issue-tracker/documentation/role-based-permission-control.md

 ## Permissions

-"Permission" is a string representing a user's available actions.
+Permission is a string representing a user's available actions.

+### Permission format

-Format of permissions: `resource:action:scope`, where
+Format of permissions is `resource:action:scope`, where

 * `resource` - the resource from the [available resources list](#available-resources)
 * `action` - a CRUD (create, read, update, delete) operation a user can perform on the resource